yash509/yash509/README.md

 </p>
+<br><br>
 - 📫 How to reach me **yash.v0201@gmail.com**

-- ⚡ Fun fact **I can be a most relaxing and a hardworking guy at the same time.😅**
+- ⚡ Fun fact -> **I’m the rare mix of a Kubernetes firefighter and a hopeless romantic — I can debug clusters at 2 AM and still find time to write long‑ended love story in verse.
+My YAML sometimes reads like poetry, my pipelines sometimes act like tragedies, and Jenkins tantrums often feel like heartbreaks.
+Yet somehow, I stay the chillest guy in the sprint while secretly moonlighting as a poet of lost love. 😅**

-- 💬 Ask me about **Cloud, DevOps, DevSecOps, Cloud DevOps Security, Network Security, MLops (silently) and Coding Practices**
+- 💬 Ask me about -> **Cloud, DevOps, DevSecOps, Cloud DevOps Security, Network Security, MLops (silently) and Coding Practices**